xinwenfu/VChat_GTER_CodeReuse/README.md

 7) Replace the addresses we jump to in the shellcode!

 ### Exploitation
-now that we have generated the assembly for our shellcode, we will generate the binary instructions that will be injected onto the stack as *shellcode* in order to allow remote execution.
+Now that we have generated the assembly for our shellcode, we will generate the binary instructions that will be injected onto the stack as *shellcode* in order to allow remote execution.

 1) Open a new asm file in the Kali machine.
 This can be named `shellcode.asm`, and you can open it using mousepad.
 2) Add the assembly located in the [shellcode.asm](./SourceCode/shellcode.asm) file.